CyberSecureAI/SOC-Automation-Project/README.md

 **[Objective]**

-The goal here is to start from nothing to a fully integrated SOAR solution incorporating Wazuh & TheHive for case management.
+The objective is to build a comprehensive Security Orchestration, Automation, and Response (SOAR) solution, starting from scratch and incorporating Wazuh and TheHive for effective case management.
+The possibilities for automation are limitless, and your creativity is the key to unlocking its full potential.
-The sky is the limit when it comes to automation and it is up to your creativity.

 **[Prerequisite]**
 - How to set up a virtualbox (Win10) _**[link repo: How to setup a homelab]**_